 Will you still get a refund?
 Probably not.
 If you’ve already locked down an installment agreement or payment plan and are currently making payments for a different tax period, the IRS is pretty direct.
 One of the conditions of your agreement is that the IRS will automatically apply any refund toward the taxes you owe.
 Oh, and be aware that this total won’t be applied to your monthly payment.
 You’ll still need to pay that in full.

 Do you need to file taxes?
 Absolutely.
-Just like tax debt doesn’t affect whether or not you need to file taxes, the same rule applies to those who were recently audited.
+Just like tax debt doesn’t affect whether or not you need to file taxes, the same rule applies to audits.
 It’s a good rule of thumb: Always plan on filing.

 Can you still file for an extension?
 Yes!
 As always, though, this extension only applies to filing your taxes—not paying them.
 So if you owe the IRS any money, you can save yourself some hassle and penalties by paying on time.